amcmobileware/android-custom-view-attrs/README.md

 # android-custom-attrs
 Example of a custom view with custom attributes.
-It shows how to implement comprehensive, hermetic and reusable views
+It shows how to implement comprehensive, hermetic and reusable views in android